Spiritualism (movement): Believers and skeptics

 Doyle, who lost his son Kingsley in World War I, was also a member of the Ghost Club.
 Founded in London in 1862, its focus was the scientific study of alleged paranormal activities in order to prove (or refute) the existence of paranormal phenomena.
-Famous members of the club included Charles Dickens, Sir William Crookes, Sir William F. Barrett, and Harry Price.
+Members of the club included Charles Dickens, Sir William Crookes, Sir William F. Barrett, and Harry Price.
 The Paris séances of Eusapia Palladino were attended by an enthusiastic Pierre Curie and a dubious Marie Curie.
-The celebrated New York City physician, John Franklin Gray, was a prominent spiritualist.
 Thomas Edison wanted to develop a "spirit phone", an ethereal device that would summon to the living the voices of the dead and record them for posterity.

-The claims of Spiritualists and others as to the reality of spirits were investigated by the Society for Psychical Research, founded in London in 1882.
+The claims of spiritualists and others as to the reality of spirits were investigated by the Society for Psychical Research, founded in London in 1882.
 The society set up a Committee on Haunted Houses.

 Prominent investigators who exposed cases of fraud came from a variety of backgrounds, including professional researchers such as Frank Podmore of the Society for Psychical Research and Harry Price of the National Laboratory of Psychical Research, and professional conjurers such as John Nevil Maskelyne.
 Maskelyne exposed the Davenport brothers by appearing in the audience during their shows and explaining how the trick was done.

 The psychical researcher Hereward Carrington exposed fraudulent mediums' tricks, such as those used in slate-writing, table-turning, trumpet mediumship, materializations, sealed-letter reading, and spirit photography.
 The skeptic Joseph McCabe, in his book Is Spiritualism Based on Fraud?
 (1920), documented many fraudulent mediums and their tricks.

 Magicians and writers on magic have a long history of exposing the fraudulent methods of mediumship.
 During the 1920s, professional magician Harry Houdini undertook a well-publicised campaign to expose fraudulent mediums; he was adamant that "Up to the present time everything that I have investigated has been the result of deluded brains."
 Other magician or magic-author debunkers of spiritualist mediumship have included Chung Ling Soo, Henry Evans, Julien Proskauer, Fulton Oursler, Joseph Dunninger, and Joseph Rinn.

-In February 1921 Thomas Lynn Bradford, in an experiment designed to ascertain the existence of an afterlife, committed suicide in his apartment by blowing out the pilot light on his heater and turning on the gas.
+In February 1921, Thomas Lynn Bradford, in an experiment designed to ascertain the existence of an afterlife, committed suicide in his apartment by blowing out the pilot light on his heater and turning on the gas.
 After that date, no further communication from him was received by an associate whom he had recruited for the purpose.